 Students may design a course of study that does not focus solely on studio production.
 For example, students may concentrate course work outside the department in a research area or pursue a graduate emphasis (e.g., take courses in the Visual Studies PhD program or the Critical Theory Emphasis, both offered by the School of Humanities).

-Graduate students are appointed as Teaching Assistants and/or Teaching Associates in two quarters (out of three) during each of their three years in the program.
-Teaching Assistants are assigned to assist in the delivery of instruction under the active tutelage and supervision of a faculty member.
+Each graduate student is appointed to 6 Teaching Assistant and/or Teaching Associate positions during their three years in the program (two each year).
+Teaching Assistants are assigned to assist in the delivery of instruction under the tutelage and supervision of a faculty member.
 Teaching Associates are assigned to conduct the entire instruction of a lower-division course (and in some cases, upper-division course), with faculty supervision.
 Some second- and third-year MFAs are also appointed as Graduate Student Researchers, who are tasked with providing lab or office hours to assist students in accomplishing their work in the labs and class assignments.
 In the summer, the Department conducts Summer classes and also participate in Summer Academy, an outreach program for high school and middle school students.
 Some graduate students are appointed as Lecturers in the summer immediately following graduation from the program, while second-year MFAs are appointed as either TAs or instructors for the Summer Academy.
 These positions are all paid appointments.

 Graduate financial packages are very competitive.
 Successful domestic applicants typically receive full academic financial support.
 Successful International applicants also typically receive very generous academic financial support for the first year and full academic support for the second and third years.
 The Department of Art is committed to providing as much funding as possible to assist all students in the completion of the degree.
 Students also take advantage of the numerous grant and fellowship opportunities available through the School of the Arts, the University of California Insitute for Research in the Arts, UCI Graduate Division, and other external agencies.